talon-one/talon_one.rb/docs/ManagementApi.md

   message_id: 'message_id_example', # String | Filter results by message ID.
   change_type: 'change_type_example', # String | Filter results by change type.
   notification_i_ds: 'notification_i_ds_example', # String | Filter results by notification ID (include up to 30 values, separated by a comma).
   created_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results where request and response times to return entries before parameter value, expected to be an RFC3339 timestamp string.
-You can use any time zone setting.
-Talon.One will convert to UTC internally.
+Use UTC time.
   created_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results where request and response times to return entries after parameter value, expected to be an RFC3339 timestamp string.
-You can use any time zone setting.
-Talon.One will convert to UTC internally.
+Use UTC time.
   cursor: 'cursor_example', # String | A specific unique value in the database.
 If this value is not given, the server fetches results starting with the first record.
   period: 'period_example', # String | Filter results by time period.
 Choose between the available relative time frames.
   is_successful: true, # Boolean | Indicates whether to return log entries with either successful or unsuccessful HTTP response codes.
 When set to`true`, only log entries with `2xx` response codes are returned.
 When set to `false`, only log entries with `4xx` and `5xx` response codes are returned.